UVA-Computer-Vision-Lab/FrameINO/README.md

 - [x] Release the Training Code with a short sample dataset
 - [x] Release Arbitrary Resolution-trained Wan2.2 weights, denoted as V1.6
 - [x] HF Space Demo
-- [ ] Release the Pre-Processing Code and possibly the full Processed metadata
+- [x] Release the Pre-Processing Code

 :star: **If you like Frame In-N-Out, please help ⭐⭐star⭐⭐ this repo.
 Thanks!** :hugs: